 Please note that a server can join a single domain only at one time.
 If that is not connected to the domain profile, then it needs to be a private or public network.
 In that case, the server will join one out of the following profiles.

-Private Profile: A private profile came into being when a server is a unit of or share a private network, where it is not connected directly to the internet.
+Private Profile: A private profile came into being when a server is a unit of or shares a private network, where it is not connected directly to the internet.
 In that case, your server remains behind a hardware firewall or a router.
-It is less restriction as compared to others because of well-controlled security.
+It is less restricted as compared to others because of well-controlled security.

 Public Profile: A public profile came into being when your server shares a connection directly with the public network such as a library, restaurant, or airport.
 It is the most restrictive profile due to uncontrolled security.

 Part 4: How to Turn Off or On the Windows Firewall?

 For switching off or on the Windows Firewall, there are some steps that you need to follow.
 Here, we are going to discuss the same.
 So, let’s know about these Firewall basics without further ado.

 #1: In order to switch on or off a Firewall, access the Firewall using the methods that we have listed above.

 #2: Once done, tap on the link ‘Windows Firewall Properties‘ present beneath your profile section.

 #3: After this, a dialog box will appear, signifying the three diverse profiles as we have stated above.

 #4: Within the tab ‘Domain Profile‘, choose the ‘Firewall state‘ option from the menu and turn it off.